UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

 Here we see that `Coffee Crisp` and `Butterfinger` have complete rows.

 Rows from the left dataframe that were not present in the right dataframe are `Skor`, `Smarties` and `Twix` and therefore have `NaN` values for columns from the right table.

 The opposite occurs for the values `3 Musketeers`, `Aero` and `Kinder Bueno` which are present in the right dataframe and not the left one.

 This results in `NaN` for values in the left dataframe columns.

 ---

-  - `left`: This will only output the rows that are in the left dataframe and if they are missing from the right dataframe, `NaN` values will occur.
-No candy bars that are only present in the right dataframe will be present.
+  - `left`

 <!-- end list -->